 My top tips for an active, easier labour and birth are:

 The female pelvis is perfectly designed for labour.
 In my workshop, we get to really understand our pelvis and how to expand it using your legs as levers.

 2. Keep active for as long as you can

 If you go into labour at night then please do rest, but during the day get up and move about.
 If you get tired rest by sitting down, leaning forward on to a comfy surface (or partner) or lie on your side.

 Do this often until you find one that works.
 Then if it stops working, change again.

 There are some great positions you can get into with the physical support of your support person.

 6. Check out what options your birth setting provides.

-Do they have birth balls, mats, bars over the bed, pool noodles for the birth pool etc?
+Do they have birth balls, mats, bars over the bed, the CUB, ropes, peanut balls, pool noodles for the birth pool etc?
 Take your own if they don’t.